lynnfaraday/aresmush.com/_root/tutorials/manage/trolls.md

 Marking a site as suspect will alert you (via staff job) any time a new character first logs in for the first time from that site.

-The [findsite](/help/1-0/manage/findsite/) command helps you to find the IP and host of a troublesome player so you can add their site to the banned or suspect lists.
+The findsite command (help findsite) helps you to find the IP and host of a troublesome player so you can add their site to the banned or suspect lists.

 Only part of a site needs to match, so listing `verizon.net` would block 123.456.pool.verizon.net and 678.901.pool.verizon.net and so forth.